thrull/Moondigo.PdfSharpCore/README.md

 Additionally MigraDoc has been ported as well (from version 1.32).
 Image support has been implemented with [SixLabors.ImageSharp](https://github.com/JimBobSquarePants/ImageSharp/) and Fonts support with [SixLabors.Fonts](https://github.com/SixLabors/Fonts).

 **Original** project by ststeiger -> https://github.com/ststeiger/PdfSharpCore.

+This fork added:
-This fork is created to introduce some lesser "accuracy level" (Pdf.IO.enums.PdfReadAccuracy.Lazy - for opening some broken PDFs.
+ - lesser "accuracy level" (Pdf.IO.enums.PdfReadAccuracy.Lazy - for opening some broken PDFs.
 Final solution might be pushed to original branch.
+ - added preliminary support for PDF Signatures validation (PdfDocument.IsSigned, PdfDocument.Signatures)

 ## Table of Contents